 Change opens up new possibilities as well as interesting, sometimes frustrating, hurdles for an organization to overcome.
 The following EHR implementation tips can help providers from various healthcare settings make EHR implementation a more seamless process during its setup.

 Addressing potential EHR hurdles early on minimizes the need for healthcare providers to deal with an array of system issues later on.
 Establishing realistic expectations of a new system’s capabilities is especially helpful when seeking medical EHR systems that optimize a practice’s daily functions.

 Frankly, some medical EHR systems are just too complicated to navigate through.
 Busy private practices and overloaded clinics and hospitals have little time set aside to learn how a new system works from A-Z. Multiple screens and menus and unclear navigational steps wastes time and creates havoc for physicians and nurses trying to process their patients’ medical notes.
 Without fully understanding how to use an EHR program, the productivity of medical staff will inevitably go down.

 There are several technical hurdles that can prevent EHR implementation from taking place.
 According to the Health Resources and Services Administration (HRSA), healthcare providers located in rural areas experience more difficulty trying to implement EHR due to connectivity issues than their urban counterparts.
 Other healthcare providers who may be older, belong to a specific region or who are not computer savvy may be reluctant to switch from paper to digital records if they feel that their present method is better.

 Privacy has always been an issue with the handling of medical records handling for patients and providers alike, especially when it involves digital implementation.
-Although retrieving paper records from a file cabinet or box may be tedious, this form of record keeping never leaves providers open to lawsuits or violates patient privacy due to cyber-attacks.
+Although retrieving paper records from a file cabinet or box may be tedious, this form of record keeping never leaves providers open to lawsuits or violates patient privacy due to cyber security threats.
 Privacy concerns associated with EHRs are unauthorized records access, record tampering or the loss of data due to a manmade or natural disaster.